-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS For the year ended December 31, 2018
+NOTES TO THE FINANCIAL STATEMENTS For the year ended December 31, 2018

-28. BUSINESS COMBINATIONS
+24. BUSINESS COMBINATIONS

-Effective September 7, 2018, the Company acquired all issued and outstanding common shares of Midland Power Utility Corporation ("Midland PUC"), an Ontario regulated local distribution company, from the Corporation of the Town of Midland.
+Effective September 7, 2018, the Company acquired all issued and outstanding common shares of Midland PUC, an Ontario regulated local distribution company, from the Corporation of the Town of Midland.
 The acquisition was accounted for by the purchase method.
-The total purchase price for Midland PUC was \$21,969,487 plus working capital adjustment of \$256,147.
+The total purchase price for Midland PUC was \$21,969,487 plus a working capital adjustment of \$256,147.
 The results of operations are included in the accounts from the effective date of acquisition.
 Details of the acquisition are as follows: